fischerling/vis-lspc/README.md

 There should be a mapping between vis syntax/lexer names and LSP [languageId](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocumentItem).
 For example the syntax for C code in vis is called 'ansi_c' and in LSP 'c'.

-## Usage

-Note that till `textDocument/didChange` is implemented vis-lspc is hardly usable.
-But if you are brave there are some default key bindings:

-	Normal mode:
-	<F2> - start a language server for win.syntax
-	<F3> - open win.file with a running language server
-	<C-]> - jump to the definition of the symbol under the main cursor
-	<C-t> - go back in the jump history
-	Normal and Insert mode:
-	<C- > - get completions

 ## Requirements

 * vis must be compiled with the Lua [communicate API](https://github.com/martanne/vis/pull/675).